-Since 2004, three floors of empty space have waited above Spartanburg Regional’s busy emergency center.
+Since 2004, three floors of empty space have waited above Spartanburg Medical Center’s busy emergency center.
 They were designed and built with the future in mind.

 That future is now.
 Work began in 2016 to bring that empty space to life.
-Now, doctors and nurses have begun to serve patients in the all-new Critical Care Pavilion.
+Now, doctors and nurses have begun to serve patients in the all-new Critical Care Pavilion, located at Spartanburg Medical Center on East Wood Street.

 This area was built completely by Spartanburg Regional’s facilities department.
 This new area provides state-of-the-art technology in the new intensive care and medical/surgical units.